Lucy Langdon Wilson: Ethnographic geographer

 In the first edition of the biographical dictionary American Men of Science, Wilson listed herself as a biologist, but in the second through fifth editions, she called herself as an anthropologist and geographer.
 She traveled widely pursuing her love of anthropology and during three summers, 1915–1917, Wilson conducted a series of excavations in the American Southwest in the Native American Otowi community located on the Pajarito Plateau of north-central New Mexico.
 Her team found numerous artifacts and human remains.
 She also took that opportunity to gather ethnographic information from the San Ildefonso Pueblo nearby.
 She hoped to link the prehistoric remains found in the area with Native Americans living nearby.
 She used her findings to create an exhibit that was shown at the Philadelphia Commercial Museum to inform public visitors about the "modern and ancient Pueblo Indian lifeways."

 Later years

 Wilson was the first woman to receive the Philadelphia Award in 1933.
 She retired as school principal in 1934 and joined Temple University as a lecturer.

-She died September 3, 1937, at 73 and is buried in Evergreen Cemetery in Alfred, Maine, near her family.
+She died September 3, 1937, at 73.